ProjectEther/SideFlipSaga-1/README.md

 # SideFlipSaga
-This Website Be looking kinda T H I C C
+This Website Be looking kinda like Windows ME -Sideflip
--Sideflip

 This is a simple website to teach XHTML and CSS(3).